Thooms-coder/ma-gateway-cities-dashboard/README.md

 ### Privacy

-All data is **aggregated public Census data**.
+All data used is **aggregated public Census data**.

-No individual-level data is used.
+No individual-level data is included.

 ### ACS Limitations

 - ACS 5-year estimates smooth short-term fluctuations
-- margins of error can be large for small populations
+- margins of error may be large for small populations
 - demographic changes may reflect sampling variation

 ---

-# 13. Reproducibility
+# 17. Reproducibility

 ### Requirements